ethereum/devp2p/discv5/discv5-wire.md

 as the header.
 To stay below the size limit, NODES responses are sent as multiple messages and specify the total number of responses in the message.

+The minimum size of any Discovery v5 packet is 90 bytes.
+Implementations should reject packets smaller than this size.

 Since low-latency communication is expected, implementations should place short timeouts on request/response interactions.
 Good timeout values are 500ms for a single request/response and 1s for the handshake.